Medical care for people working in Europe

 For the purposes of the Health Insurance Act, the following persons are deemed to be dependent family member:

-• persons with up to five years left until attaining the retirement age who are maintained by their spouses who are insured persons;
+• persons with up to five years left until attaining the retirement age who are maintained by their spouses or registered partners who are insured persons;

-• a dependent spouse of an insured person who is raising at least one child under the age of 8 or an 8-year-old child until the end of grade I or at least three children under the age of 16 and whose spouse is an insured person of a EU member state, EEA member state or Switzerland.
+• a dependent spouse or registered partner of an insured person who is raising at least one child under the age of 8 or an 8-year-old child until the end of grade I or at least three children under the age of 16 and whose spouse or registered partner is an insured person of a EU member state, EEA member state or Switzerland.

 People insured under a S1 certificate receive a European Health Insurance Card from the institution where the employed person is insured.
 You can read more about the benefits available under the European Health Insurance Card on our website.